debear92/expenses-tracker/README.md

 # Ultimate Expenses Tracker

-Ultimate Expenses Tracker is a Python command line application designed to allow users to track their expenses and then reviewing them either by date or category.
-Users can also setup a budget for the month and at the end of the month calculate their savings.
+Ultimate Expenses Tracker is a Python command line application designed to help individuals track their expenses and manage their finances effectively.
+The application allows users to record their expenses, view expense details, calculate total expenses, set budgets, calculate savings, and more.

 [View the live project here](https://ultimate-expenses-tracker-6b936149548d.herokuapp.com/)